MicrosoftDocs/windows-dev-docs/hub/dev-environment/overview.md

 ## Stories from developers who have switched

 We thought it may be helpful to hear from other developers about their experiences switching between a Mac and Windows development environment.
-Most found the process reasonably simple, appreciated that they could still use their favorite Linux and open source tools, while also having integrated access to Windows productivity tools, like Office, Outlook, and Teams.
+Most found the process reasonably simple, appreciated that they could still use their favorite Linux and open source tools, while also having integrated access to Windows productivity tools, like [Microsoft Office](https://www.microsoft.com/microsoft-365/products-apps-services), [Outlook](https://www.microsoft.com/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook), and [Teams](https://www.microsoft.com/microsoft-365/microsoft-teams/group-chat-software).
 Here are a few articles and blog entries that we found:

 * Ken Wang, ["Think Different — Software Developer Switching from Mac to Windows"](https://medium.com/@kenwang_57215/software-developer-switching-from-mac-to-windows-66773d331910)
 * Owen Williams, ["The state of switching to Windows from Mac in 2019"](https://char.gd/blog/2019/the-state-of-switching-to-windows-from-mac-in-2019)